PACNOLOGY/osTicket-Prerequisites-and-Installation/README.md

 Now we go to C:\inetpub\wwwroot\osTicket\include and seek out the "ost-config.php". open up "properties" as we're going to change it's permissions back.
 Go to "Security>advanced" again, "Audit", type "Everyone" Again, then set it to read and read & execute.
 [Apply] and [OK].

 You should now be able to login to osTicket as an admin.
 A lengthy process, but this is something typically used for businesses with networks as well as other complexities, as opposed to something you would need to be setting up at home.

+Now that we've done all that, it's time for [osTicket: Post-Installation Configuration(WIP)](https://github.com/PACNOLOGY/osTicket---Post-Install-Configuration).
+See you there!